-15.30 (approximately) leave Ypres and drive to Holiday Inn Express, Arras.
+16.00 (approximately) leave Beaurains for the Holiday Inn Express, Arras.
 Check-in and allocation of rooms is followed by a free afternoon and evening in the town.
 For those of you who haven't visited Arras before, you'll find a multitude of excellent bars, restaurants and shops.
-Arras is built on 10th Century limestone quarries and it's possible to circumnavigate the honeycomb of cellars in a popular guided tour.
+Arras is built on $10^{\text{th}}$ Century limestone quarries and it's possible to circumnavigate the honeycomb of cellars in a popular guided tour.
 Climb to the top of the Beffroi (the belfry of the Town Hall) for a panoramic view of the town and the surrounding area.
 The Arras Memorial, fifteen minutes' walk from our hotel, commemorates 35,000 soldiers from the United Kingdom, South Africa and New Zealand who have no known grave.
 Among the men whose names are inscribed here is Walter Tull, the first black professional footballer and one of the first black officers in the British Army.
 You'll find him on the panel dedicated to the Middlesex Regiment.
 Hearts players, John Allan and David Philip are not far away - John in the Royal Scots panel and David in the Northumberland Fusiliers.

-Wednesday 1 July CONTALMAISON CEREMONY
+Saturday 1 July CONTALMAISON CEREMONY

-07.40 board coach.
+07.30 board coach.

-07.55 sharp depart hotel for Contalmaison.
+07.45 sharp depart hotel for Contalmaison.

-o9.00 ceremony begins, followed by laying of tributes at the Contalmaison Village Memorial and (immediately after the benediction) the formal unveiling of the 'Friends' memorial bench beside the Salle de Fêtes.
+09.00 ceremony begins, followed by laying of tributes at the Contalmaison Village Memorial and (immediately after the benediction) the formal unveiling of the 'Friends' memorial bench beside the Salle de Fêtes.

-11.00 Depart village for nearby Gordon Dump Cemetery, where the majority of the Edinburgh dead from 1 July 1916 lie buried.
-We're going to visit the grave of one the most remarkable men in the battalion.
-We'll then return to Contalmaison for our popular meal with the locals under canvas outside the Salle de Fêtes.
-With whisky instruction from Julian Hutchings, music and autographs from international entertainment phenomenon Craig Herbertson - supported by Chris Woods and friends - as well as informal speeches and presentations from around the tables.
+12.00 Lunch with our local friends under canvas outside the Salle de Fêtes.
+With whisky instruction from Julian Hutchings, music and autographs from international folk superstar Craig Herbertson - supported by the redoubtable Christie Woods and an abundance of chums - as well as informal speeches and presentations from around the tables.